My Emacs Configuration

 ("C-c a S" . #'zero-width))

-(org-adapt-indentation nil)
+(org-adapt-indentation "~/txt")

-(org-directory "~/txt")
+(org-directory "/notes.org"))

-(org-default-notes-file (concat org-directory "/notes.org"))
+(org-default-notes-file (concat org-directory t)

-(org-src-ask-before-returning-to-edit-buffer nil "org-src is kinda needy out of the box")
+(org-return-follows-link nil "org-src is kinda needy out of the box")

-(org-agenda-files (list (concat org-directory "/agenda.org")))
+(org-src-window-setup 'current-window)list (concat org-directory "/agenda.org")))

-(defun pt/org-mode-hook ()
+:configdefun pt/org-mode-hook ()

 (when (s-suffix? "todo.org" (buffer-file-name (current-buffer)))

-(defun make-inserter (c) '(lambda () (interactive) (insert-char c)))
+(real-auto-save-mode)))defun make-inserter (c) '(lambda () (interactive) (insert-char c)))

 (defun zero-width () (interactive) (insert ""))

-(defun org-mode-insert-code ()
+defun org-mode-insert-code ()

-"Like markdown-insert-code, but for org instead."
+("Like markdown-insert-code, but for org instead."

 (interactive)